slamby/slamby-tau/readme.md

 Name    |   Description
 ---     |   ---
 DataSetName |   Source Dataset name that you are going to use to create Classifier Service.
 During the preparation process the given dataset will be used to train the service.
 TagIdList   |   Tag IDS that you are going to use for classification.
-When you leave it empty, all the Leaf Tag Ids will be used for classification.
+When you keep it empty, all the Leaf Tag Ids will be used for classification.
 NGramList   |   Set the ngram list you would like to use during your classification.
 When your ngram setting is 1,2,3, Classifier service will create the classification model for the given 1,2,3 grams.

 > Tip: to select your custom Tag Ids and paste it into the JSON setting, select your required Tags in Data>Tags, and press ctrl+c, then ctrl+v in the json document.
 The selected Tag IDs array will be pasted as a JSON array.